rafaelmardojai/firefox-gnome-theme/README.md

 ## Broken stuff

-If you use the bookmark bar, it's now above the URL bar.
-Also the menu bar is below the tab bar (things are flipped upside down to move the tabs below the URL bar).
-That's pretty shit, but I haven't figured out how to move the tab bar without flipping everything else yet and I don't use the bookmark bar anyway so I'm fine with that.
-I actually like having the menu bar below the tab bar, feels cozy.

 Icons might appear black where they should be white on some systems.
 I have no idea why, but you can adjust them in the `ui/theme.css` file, look for `filter: invert`.